Lapizistik/pixel_raster_xpm/README.md

 ## xpm2tikz

-The script takes all xpm images in the current directory as input and outputs [tikz](https://ctan.org/pkg/pgf)-code to stdout.
+The script takes xpm images from the command line as input and outputs [tikz](https://ctan.org/pkg/pgf)-code to stdout.

+See `xpm2tikz -h`.